 Keurig Dr Pepper (USA)

 In July 2018, Keurig Green Mountain announced a merger with Dr Pepper Snapple Group.
-The new company is called Keurig Dr Pepper and aims at becoming a leading player in the hot and cold beverages segment.
+The new company is called Keurig Dr Pepper and aims to become a leading player in the hot and cold beverages segment.

 With a combined annual revenue in excess of $11 billion and with about 25,000 employees, Keurig Dr Pepper holds a portfolio of 125 brands including roasted coffee brands such as Green Mountain Coffee Roasters, The Original Coffee Shop, Van Houtte, or Barista Bros.